-The delivery of healthcare is constantly evolving and changing, and the attorneys in our Health Law Practice Group help clients stay in step with the legal challenges accompanying those changes.
+The delivery of healthcare is constantly evolving and changing, and the attorneys in our Health Law Practice Group help clients stay in step with the challenges accompanying those changes.

-We represent clients in all parts of the healthcare industry, including hospitals, nursing homes, insurance companies and health maintenance organizations (HMOs).
+We represent clients in all parts of the healthcare industry, including hospitals, University Systems, nursing homes, insurance companies and health maintenance organizations (HMOs).
 We also represent physicians, dentists and other medical providers as individuals and in groups.
 We have worked with companies that develop, manufacture, market or distribute healthcare-related products, along with manufacturers and distributors of pharmaceuticals, medical devices, equipment and supplies.
-We have also represented practice management companies, billing providers, information data vendors, professional and trade associations, finance companies, and computer support services in the healthcare industry.
+We have also represented practice management companies, billing providers, information data vendors, professional and trade associations, finance companies, and computer support providers in the healthcare industry.

 Complex Healthcare Business Transactions

 - Representing clients in mergers and acquisitions, asset purchases, the development of integrated delivery systems and provider networks, the development of ambulatory surgery centers, and unwinding of relationships.